Estradiol Test FAQ

 Estradiol (E2) is a steroid hormone that serves important roles in both women and men.
 E2 is made via several pathways in the body and uses cholesterol, and sometimes estrone, as a precursor.
 Estradiol is the most common type of estrogen (a larger class of sex hormones) found in the bodies of nonpregnant women and men.
 As one might expect, the blood level of estradiol will usually vary at different stages of life and, in women, during pregnancy.

 In men, estradiol, while typically existing at lower levels, still has an important role.
 Estradiol helps maintain sperm cell health and does have a role in sexual function.
 Estradiol test levels are also monitored for men who are undergoing testosterone replacement therapy as this form of hormone replacement can cause the estradiol blood test levels to vary out of normal ranges.
+High estradiol levels, particularly as a consequence of testosterone replacement therapy can result in enlarged breast tissue (gynecomastia).

 Getting an estradiol test near you at a Quest Diagnostics lab is a relatively simple process as all standard lab locations will have the necessary equipment to perform an estradiol blood test.
 Once you place your order and select a lab location, you will need to get your blood drawn at the lab.
 Once your estradiol test results are ready, they will be released to you electronically.
 Interpreting an estradiol lab test report is not too difficult.
 As can be seen on the E2 sample report provided above, the estradiol blood level is reported as a number in the results column.
 The reference range for this blood test is also provided by the lab and, in this particular sample report, the estradiol result of 22 falls within the standard range.
 In specific contexts, one might expect the estradiol level to be above the reference range and these situations should be interpreted with the help of your medical provider.

 This estradiol test uses an immunoassay lab methodology.
 For people who need a more sensitive estradiol test, please see the estradiol ultrasensitive test which uses the LC/MS/MS lab methodology.
+This estradiol test is sometimes ordered with the TRT blood test panel and is included in the advanced TRT panel.

 - A doctor's lab order